The Merry Christmas Meaning

 Merry Christmas is a term used by millions to express good tidings this Christmas season.
-In order to understand the merry Christmas meaning it is important to understand the phrase Christmas.
+In order to understand the merry Christmas meaning, it is important to understand the phrase Christmas.
 Christmas is a combination of the phrase Christ Mass.
-This is an annual tradition that dates back to the fourth century where millions of people gather together for a large mass honoring the birth of Jesus Christ.
+This is an annual tradition that dates back to the fourth century when millions of people gather together for a large mass honoring the birth of Jesus Christ.
 Since Pope Julius I declared that the 25th of December should be regarded as the date of Christ’s birth, mass is held every year on this day.
 The phrase Christ Mass was shortened to Christmas and the holiday became a cultural mixing pot of pagan and Christian values.

 The first recorded Christmas celebration occurred during the time of Constantine, a man known for being the first Christian emperor of the Roman Empire, in the 313 AD.
 It is widely accepted that Christmas celebrations were happening before this time.